sozu-proxy/sozu/doc/recipes.md

 iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-ports 8443
 ```

-Note that any software running under the same uid as sozu will be able to listen on
+Note that any software running under the same uid as sōzu will be able to listen on
-the 8080 and 8443 ports, because those ports are unprivileged and sozu sets up
+the 8080 and 8443 ports, because those ports are unprivileged and sōzu sets up
 listen socket with the `SO_REUSEPORT` option.

 # High availability architecture